TheDatumOrg/UCRArchiveFixes/README.md

     2. Case 2: Binary classes are -1 and 1 instead of 1 and 2 (which is the case for most binary datasets in the archive)
     3. Case 3.
 Class enumeration starts from 3 instead of 1 (which is the case in the majority of the datasets)
 2. Ensures z-normalized datasets
-3. Saves files using as delimiter ',' and with double precision
+3. Saves files using as delimiter ',' and with same precision as the original dataset.
+4. TODO: handle different lengths
+5. TODO: handle missing values

 To perfom the above steps run the following commands: